The Parish Council is the first level of government. In this Parish it is non-political. The Parish Council is not the Parochial Church Council (PCC).

 Every four years the Council is dissolved and all eight Councillors have to be reappointed.
 At this time anyone who lives in the Parish aged 18 years or over can put himself or herself forward as a potential Councillor.
 If there are more prospective Councillors than places there is an election – in the same way as all elected representatives are selected.
 If there are only enough nominees or insufficient there is no election and all are automatically appointed.
 If during the course of a four-year cycle a Councillor leaves for whatever reason the vacancy will be published and after a due selection process a replacement Councillor will be co-opted.

-May 2019 was an election year, the eight vacancies were uncontested.
+May 2023 was an election year, the six seats were uncontested with two vacancies remaining.

 The Parish Council meets ten times a year.
 The public is entitled to attend and listen to the discussions, and 15 minutes are set aside at the beginning of each meeting for the public to address the meeting.
 The Parish Council deals with a wide variety of issues and is well represented on County and District matters by the respective Councillors who regularly attend Parish Council meetings.